micahwoods/micahwoods.github.io/_posts/2019-03-17-temperature-or-day-length.md

 - "/img/temperature_4locs.png" : ""
 - "/img/4loc_day_length.png" : ""
 - "/img/keya_18_2gatsu.jpg" : "Keya GC in mid-February"
-tags: [climate, temperature, zoysia, Japan]
+tags: [climate, temperature, zoysia, japan]
 ---

 Andrew McDaniel asked me if day length or temperature has a bigger effect on zoysiagrass going into or coming out of dormancy.
 I hadn't really thought about that before.
 When I did think about it, I realized I pretty much only think of temperature, but I wondered if living in a tropical location where the grass doesn't go dormant might be blinding me to something that happens where day length varies.